Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Background material

 where $\omega$ is the frequency of the photonic contributions $\hat{a}_\omega$, and we have $[\hat{a}_\omega,\hat{a}_{\omega'}^\dag]=\delta(\omega-\omega')$ while all other commutators vanish \cite{Alanis:Schell:Bruschi:2023}.
-Here, the variables $\lambda_\perp$ and $t$ identify the position of the photon along the trajectory via the constraint $t-\lambda_\perp=-x_0$, where $x_0$ is a constant.
-This induces us to introduce the \textit{outgoing null coordinate} $u:=t-\lambda_\perp$.
-We therefore use $u$ and $(t,\lambda_\perp)$ equivalently.
-It should be clear from our discussion above that pointlike (or very small, in our case) photons propagate along paths of constant null coordinate $u$ \cite{Wald:1995}.
+Here, the variables $\lambda_\perp$ and $t$ identify the position of the photon along the trajectory via the constraint $t-\lambda_\perp=-x_0$, where $x_0$ is a constant.\footnote{Note that $u:=t-\lambda_\perp$ is an \textit{outgoing null coordinate} that normally is used for cases such as those studied here.
+In our specific work this change of coordinates is not needed since we do not manipulate these expressions further.} It should be clear from our discussion above that pointlike (or very small, in our case) photons propagate along paths of constant null coordinate $u$ \cite{Wald:1995}.
+The photon operators \eqref{time:dependent:extended:photon:operators} enable us to compute the equal-time and equal-position commutators